godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/depositpCKB.md

 ## Send Funds on Godwoken

 <li><p>Go to your MetaMask wallet, select pCKB in your Assets.
-On Godwoken, users use tokens instead of native assets when making transfer, because <a href="http://docs.godwoken.io/faq#q-ckb-transfer-on-godwoken-testnet-via-metamask-has-failed-what-is-the-solution">Godwoken uses pCKB to calculate transaction fees by default</a>. </p></li>
+On Godwoken, users use `pCKB (ERC20)` when making native token transfer, because <a href="http://docs.godwoken.io/faq#q-ckb-transfer-on-godwoken-testnet-via-metamask-has-failed-what-is-the-solution">Godwoken uses pCKB to calculate transaction fees by default</a>. </p></li>

 <img src={useBaseUrl("img/depositPCKB/send1.png")}  width="30%"/>